Rhino horn trade

 • Ending any future discussions on possible rhino horn trade

-There is significant international scepticism regarding how the trade of rhino horn would be sufficiently regulated both nationally and internationally.
+There is significant international scepticism regarding how the trade of rhino horn would be sufficiently regulated, both nationally and internationally.

-With lax law enforcement, resources and funding, DSWF predict that the legal trade will simply create a resource for the illegal trade to be laundered into.
+With lax law enforcement, resources, and funding, DSWF predict that the legal trade will simply create a resource for the illegal trade to be laundered into.

 Legal markets exacerbate economic and political issues and make the trade impossible to monitor.
 With the implementation of a comprehensive and total domestic and international ban, the issue is simply one of law enforcement.

-The ‘one off experimental’ ivory stockpile sales in 1999 and 2008 to Asian markets emphasise a failed attempt to fulfil consumer demand with disastrous effects.
+Why complicate a system that is already hard to monitor, measure and enforce?
+In example, the ‘one off’ experimental ivory stockpile sales in 1999 and 2008 (to Asian markets), emphasise a failed attempt to fulfil consumer demand with disastrous effects.

 Although market dynamics are unclear, flooding markets to satisfy demand could deeply aggravate the already dire position of rhino populations worldwide.